BSides-CT/ctf-challenge-containment-cobol/README.md

 ### Change account expiration

-Next they need to set the account expiration to 12/31/99 by figuring out the substitution cipher.
-The final chars of the correct account contain the encrypted expiration date.
+Next they need to set the account expiration to 12/31/99 by figuring out the substitution cipher (8NYYBJ) The final chars of the correct account contain the encrypted expiration date.

 ### Set the clock